 When decorating, it's easy to forget that adding architectural interest like wood trim or beams can instantly increase the perceived quality of your home.
 The furniture and decor can remain a neutral canvas and act as a supporting role, letting the architecture have the spotlight.

 Many homeowners want a soothing color palette, but don't want boring design.
-This is a great way you can make a bold statement without needing to use bright colors.
+Wood beams are a great way you can make a bold statement without needing to use bright colors.

 Here are some model home inspiration photos that show how to incorporate wood beams in unique ways.
 In the living room, the ceiling beams run parallel to one another, but are perpendicular to the beams framing the kitchen entry.